-Feds award WA companies $200 million for new EV battery facilities in Moses Lake
+Feds award WA companies $200M for EV battery facilities in Moses Lake

 As the Biden administration doles out federal funding for the development of electric vehicles, two companies have been granted a hefty sum for their pursuit of cutting-edge battery technology in Moses Lake.

-The U.S. Department of Energy announced Wednesday it would provide $100 million each to Group14 Technologies and Sila Nanotechnologies for their ongoing development of silicon anodes, which could serve as a cheaper, more efficient and domestically sourced alternative to the graphite anodes typically used in electric vehicle (EV) batteries.
+The U.S. Department of Energy announced Wednesday it would provide $100 million each to Group14 Technologies and Sila Nanotechnologies for their ongoing development of silicon anodes, which could serve as a cheaper, more efficient and domestically sourced alternative to the graphite anodes typically used in electric vehicle batteries.

-Both companies have plans to build new manufacturing facilities in Moses Lake, the largest city in Grant County, within the next decade.
+Both companies have plans to build new manufacturing facilities in Moses Lake within the next decade.

 Transportation accounts for more than 40% of Washington’s carbon pollution.
 It represents the largest slice of emissions worldwide, too, but modern battery technology lacks the storage capacity, efficiency and affordability many believe could push the industry toward a cleaner, greener future — a necessary pivot for the state and country to decarbonize within the next three decades.